-Your school was one of nine intervention schools.
-You received 40 after-school dance sessions for Year 7 girls (delivered by expert dance instructors).
+Your school was a 'control' school, for which it received a £500 thank you donation.
+Schools acting as 'intervention' schools received 40 after-school dance sessions for Year 7 girls (delivered by expert dance instructors).
 The main finding was that girls who received the dance programme were not more active than girls in the control group at the end of the study.
 Girls from the intervention and control groups were already relatively active prior to engaging with Active7, obtaining an average of 53 and 49 minutes of weekday physical activity respectively.
 This could explain why changes in physical activity caused by Active7 were minimal.
 Unfortunately attendance also declined over time, with only one third of girls in all schools attending two thirds of the sessions delivered.

 The project was financially affordable.
 Whilst participation was free for schools and girls, we recorded all expenditure.
-Each session cost £1.57 per child.
-Or, for two 75 minute dance sessions per week between January and June, the total cost was £2401 per school.
+Each session cost ± 1.57 per child.
+Or, for two 75 minute dance sessions per week between January and June, the total cost was ± 2401 per school.